-  “In 2018 I found writing reflection really difficult because I was still angry that in 2016 my employer had allowed me to take the wrap for failing IT record systems which I’d raised as a concern for four years and despite an out of court settlement in 2017 with me for unfair dismissal they still referred me to the the NMC.
+“In 2018 I found writing reflection really difficult because I was still angry that in 2016 my employer had allowed me to take the wrap for failing IT record systems which I’d raised as a concern for four years and despite an out-of-court settlement in 2017 with me for unfair dismissal they still referred me to the NMC.

-In all honesty I couldn’t get my head around how the NMC could even validate that referral or consider the referee as valid witnesses.
-I had COP’s but these were for administration not clinical errors and employers felt it required too much of their time to check a nurses records in a busy environment.
-I had nursed for 19 years without error or omission and also served in the police force for 6, again without incident and positive reference.
+In all honesty, I couldn’t get my head around how the NMC could even validate that referral or consider the referee as a valid witness.
+I had COPs but these were for administration, not clinical errors, and employers felt it required too much of their time to check a nurse’s records in a busy environment.
+I had nursed for 19 years without error or omission and also served in the police force for 6, again without incident and with a positive reference.

 This week I attended an early review of the suspension.
-In opening the NMC case presenter seemed really intent on showing my ex employers failures the context of the matter and my witnesses statement’s which supported my version of the matter.
+In opening, the NMC case presenter seemed really intent on showing my ex-employer’s failures in the context of the matter and my witnesses’ statements which supported my version of the matter.
 It really shocked me, she never once made reference to me in a negative way and in fact gave me a number of points of credit.
-This was such a different experience than my substantive hearing where I felt the case presenter was awful.
+This was such a different experience from my substantive hearing where I felt the case presenter was awful.

-All in all we proved that regardless of no nursing since 2016 my record keeping is sound from the work I currently do and in fact the advanced level of knowledge I have from my current work.
-The point I REALLY WANT TO MAKE IS, I accepted that even though much of the things leading to my referral we’re out of my control there were undoubtedly things I could have done to change that and should have in the interest of public safety and under my accountability as a nurse in line with the code.
+All in all, we proved that regardless of not nursing since 2016 my record keeping is sound from the work I currently do and in fact the advanced level of knowledge I have from my current work.
+The point I REALLY WANT TO MAKE IS, I accepted that even though many of the things leading to my referral were out of my control there were undoubtedly things I could have done to change that and should have done in the interest of public safety and under my accountability as a nurse in line with the code.

 I want you all to understand that you can accept responsibility without taking the blame just by saying and accepting what you could have done, I couldn’t see that at my first hearing.
-We all play a part in outcomes regardless of actively or by being complicit.
-For me it was the latter and I have no issue accepting that.
+We all play a part in outcomes regardless of activity or by being complicit.
+For me, it was the latter and I have no issue accepting that.